Alba Hurup Larsen: 2025

+2026

+The following year, Larsen joined Evans GP to race in the UAE4 Series, in which she scored a best result of tenth in race three of the first Yas Marina round.
+Alongside her second campaign in F1 Academy, Larsen will return to the F4 British Championship with Chris Dittmann Racing.

 F1 Academy

 2025

 In late 2024, it was announced that Larsen would race in F1 Academy for MP Motorsport with support from Tommy Hilfiger.
 Qualifying third on debut in Shanghai, Larsen finished fourth on track in the reverse-grid sprint race, but was later penalized for an earlier collision with Emma Felbermayr and thus dropped to seventh.
 In the feature race, Larsen ran third for most of it but was passed by Chloe Chambers in the closing stages and dropped to fourth as the race ended.
 In the following round at Jeddah, Larsen finished fifth in both races.
 At Miami, Larsen finished 11th in the sprint race after starting from the pit lane, in what turned out to be the round's sole race as the feature race was cancelled due to adverse conditions.
+Larsen then scored points all but three times and matched her season-best result of fourth at Las Vegas to end the season seventh overall.